-It’s 22.27 and I just came back from a fundraising event organised by the radio.
+It’s 22.27 and I just came back from a fundraising dinner organised by the radio.
 It was an Indian restaurant with a buffet, curries were really nice but I managed not to overeat, so that was good.
 However, I came across a certain problem.
 I’m not quite sure how to say it without offending anybody and without sounding silly, because yes, I am aware that what I’m about to say can be seen as something insignificant by neurotypical people and possibly even by some autistic people too.
 However, the purpose of my blog is to provide insight into an autistic mind, so here you are.

 As you may be aware I started volunteering in a community radio recently and I feel very supported there.
 The radio station have some other autistic volunteers and I feel the manager is really making an effort to make that work for me.
 I can’t say much about other employees and volunteers as I didn’t spend much time with them but they are all nice and it is the first place where I talk openly about being autistic.